Last Rites

 the Church’s most special gifts to

-remove “the sting of death” and
+remove “the sting of death” to

 gracefully assist an individual